-\ Includes \$43.5 million of fourth quarter market value increase in certain alternative investments.
+Includes \$43.5 million of fourth quarter market value increase in certain alternative investments.
 In prior fiscal years, these fourth quarter market value changes were captured on up to a three-month lag.

-As of September 30, 2022, the preliminary market value of the fund was \$1,302,395,909.
+As of September 30, 2022, the preliminary market value of the fund was \$1,302,395,909.5

-&lt;sup>4 The preliminary financial data included in this update has been prepared by, and is the responsibility of, the University's management.
-Preliminary market value does not reflect fourth quarter changes in certain alternative investments.
+5 The preliminary financial data included in this update has been prepared by, and is the responsibility of, the University's management.